Addiction Counselor Student and Professional Resources for Underrepresented Groups

 The Trevor Project

 The primary goal of The Trevor Project is suicide prevention among LGBTQ+ youth.
-But with expertise in crisis management and a strong awareness of the connection between substance use disorders and LGBTQ+ youth suicide, it’s also a strong resource for SUD counselors working with gender-queer or questioning kids.
+But with expertise in crisis management and a strong awareness of overlapping risk factors contributing to substance use and suicide among LGBTQ+ youth, it’s also a strong resource for SUD counselors working with gender-queer or questioning kids.

 Gay and Lesbian Alliance Against Defamation

-GLAAD has been around so long they hadn’t invented the BTQ+ yet when they were coming up with a name.
-Nonetheless, the organization offers one of the best resource clearinghouses for transgendered people in crisis or facing legal difficulties.
+GLAAD has been around for so long that they hadn’t invented the BTQ+ acronym yet when they were coming up with a name.
+Nonetheless, the organization offers one of the best resource clearinghouses for transgender people in crisis or facing legal difficulties.
 You can consult their list for various types of resources when your LGBTQ+ clients need more kinds of help than you can offer.

-One of the big challenges for LGBTQ+ individuals with substance use disorders is that they are less likely to have family support in ending the cycle of addiction.
-This website provides information and guidance to families who may already be experiencing rifts but want to help their loved ones regardless of gender identity.
+One of the significant challenges for LGBTQ+ individuals with substance use disorders is that they’re less likely to have family support in ending the cycle of addiction.
+This website provides information and guidance to families who may already be experiencing rifts but want to support their loved ones, regardless of their gender identity.

 Faces & Voices of Recovery LGBTQ+ Recovery Resources

-Offering an extensive catalog of both online communities and local safe spaces for LGBTQ+ individuals trying to kick an addiction, this page offers places to turn for help with clients no matter where you practice.
+Offering an extensive catalog of both online communities and local safe spaces for LGBTQ+ individuals trying to kick an addiction, this page provides places to turn for help, nonprofits, no matter where you practice.

 Gay & Sober

-A dedicated non-profit organization that serves LGBTQ people who are recovering from substance use disorders, Gay & Sober is packed with sobriety resources and is behind many events to help LGBTQ+ individuals connect with others going through similar struggles.
-A meeting directory with LGBTQ+ supportive groups for AA, NA, and AL-ANON is a great resource for SUD counselors everywhere.
+A dedicated nonprofit organization that serves LGBTQ people who are recovering from substance use disorders, Gay & Sober is packed with sobriety resources and is behind many events to help LGBTQ+ individuals connect with others going through similar struggles.
+A meeting directory with LGBTQ+ supportive groups for AA, NA, and AL-ANON is an excellent resource for SUD counselors everywhere.

 Resources for Substance Use Disorder Counseling for Incarcerated and Recently Released Individuals

-The war on drugs has absolutely packed America’s criminal justice system with people who often need addiction treatment a lot more than just the punitive treatment they are getting.
+The war on drugs has absolutely packed America’s criminal justice system with people who often need addiction treatment a lot more than just the punitive treatment they’re getting.

 Most of the resources for fighting substance use disorders in correctional settings come through various state prison systems, so it’s always a good idea for SUD counselors to check there first.
-But these national resources and toolkits can help you no matter where you are located in the United States.
+However, these national resources and toolkits can help you regardless of your location in the United States.
+For counselors interested in this specialization, consider exploring career paths in criminal justice and addiction counseling.

 Bureau of Prisons Substance Abuse Treatment